 At the end of February, the Chebarkul City Court of the Chelyabinsk Region issued a suspended sentence of two years' with a two-year probation period to 67-year-old assistant to the Imam of the Al-Amin mosque Kh.
-Dinmukhametov for distributing the brochure A Woman in Islam and in the Judeo-Christian World.
+Dinmukhametov for distributing the brochure Women in Islam Versus Women in the Judeo-Christian Tradition: The Myth and The Reality.
 The brochure was recognized as extremist in 2015 by the Nizhneserginsky District Court of the Sverdlovsk Region.
 According to the Prosecutor's Office, Dinmukhametov knew about this decision, but, nevertheless, distributed four copies of the brochure to his acquaintances without informing them of the ban.
-We believe that the ban against the brochure A Woman in Islam and in the Judeo-Christian World was not justified.
+We believe that the ban against the brochure Women in Islam was not justified.
 Its author tries to show that Islam gives women more rights and fosters a more respectful attitude toward women than Judaism and Christianity; however, the text is generally written in the spirit of respect for these two religions.
 Accordingly, we believe that Dinmukhametov was convicted inappropriately.

 In February, we learned about several cases of prosecution under Article 20.29 of the Code of Administrative Offenses for distribution of religious materials, which, in our opinion, were inappropriately recognized as extremist.
 In Karachay-Cherkessia, the Zelenchuksky District Court fined local resident Zeitulla Bostanov for keeping at home the banned book The Life of the Prophet by Safi-ur-Rahman Al-Mubarakpuri“for the purpose of mass distribution.”
 The Malokarachaevsky District Court imposed a fine on Murat Bostanov, a resident of the village of Uchkeken, for possession of the book The Limit of the Willing [Predel Zhelayushchego] by Saleh bin Abdul-Aziz Al ash-Sheikh.
 In addition, in Moscow, the Ostankino District Court issued a fine of 102 thousand rubles to a bookstore for selling a novel (the Russian title is Forcibly Baptized) by 19th century rabbi and writer Marcus Lehmann about the fate of the Jews, who lived in the Middle Ages in Poland and Lithuania, and about persecution and discrimination they experiences.